CROCODILE-CESM/CrocoDash/docs/source/tutorials/large_data_workflow.rst

 Workflow Overview
 ------------------

 The workflow is enabled by setting the `too_much_data` boolean in `case.configure_forcings`.
 This triggers the copying of a script folder and the generation of a configuration file to download the required boundary condition files.
+An example of this is in CrocoGallery under features/add_data_products.ipynb.

 Folder Structure
 ------------------